beam232001/zcash/README-win.md

 pacman -S libtool
 ```

-Now exit the MSYS2 shell, and in a MinGW64 shell, checkout the Windos branch of v1.0.2
+Now exit the MSYS2 shell, and in a MinGW64 shell, checkout the native Windows build branch of v1.0.2
 in my fork of Zcash:

 ```